ugo-emekauwa/systems-network-check/README.md

 ## Requirements:
 1. Microsoft Windows PowerShell.
 2. A reachable SMTP Server.
-3. _Optional:_ Task Scheduler on Microsoft Windows or a similar equivalent, for creating a scheduled task/job to run the systems availability check on a set interval.
+3. _Optional:_ Task Scheduler on Microsoft Windows or a similar equivalent for creating a scheduled task/job to run the systems availability check on a set interval.

 ## Use Cases
 A modified version of the **systems_check.ps1** script is part of the automation used to support and enable the following product demonstrations on Cisco dCloud: